pbernalis/pbernalis/README.md

 # About Me

-With over 25+ years of expertise in the information technology and services industry, I am a seasoned Software Engineer known for delivering high-quality software solutions.
-My diverse skill set includes Databases, Web Applications, SharePoint, Android, AI, Social Media, and Quality Assurance.
+With over 25 years of expertise in the information technology and services industry, I am a seasoned Software Engineer known for delivering high-quality software solutions.
+My diverse skill set spans Databases, Web Applications, SharePoint, Android, AI, Social Media, and Quality Assurance.
 I excel in designing and developing complex software systems tailored to meet the unique needs of clients and end-users.

 ## Professional Experience and Skills

-- Extensive experience in the software development lifecycle: requirements gathering, design, development, testing, and deployment.
+- **Extensive Experience in SDLC**: Proficient in requirements gathering, design, development, testing, and deployment.
-- Proven ability to manage projects ranging from small-scale applications to large-scale enterprise systems.
+- **Project Management**: Proven ability to manage projects from small-scale applications to large-scale enterprise systems.
-- Strong collaboration and communication skills, enabling effective teamwork with diverse stakeholders.
+- **Collaboration and Communication**: Strong skills in working effectively with diverse stakeholders.

-## Notable GitHub Projects
+## Notable Projects and Repositories

 I have curated a selection of my significant projects on my GitHub profile.
 If you would like access to view my work, please contact me directly.

+### Projects

-- **CRM System**: A comprehensive CRM built with .NET Core 8, Blazor, and AI-driven chatbot integration using TensorFlow.
+- **CRM System**: Comprehensive CRM built with .NET Core 8, Blazor, and AI-driven chatbot integration using TensorFlow.
-- **Language Learning Mobile Application**: A cross-platform app for vocabulary learning built with .NET Core 8 and .NET MAUI.
+- **Language Learning Mobile Application**: Cross-platform app for vocabulary learning built with .NET Core 8 and .NET MAUI.
-- **Teacher Management Application**: A Java-based desktop application demonstrating OOP principles with Swing and MySQL.
+- **Teacher Management Application**: Java-based desktop application demonstrating OOP principles with Swing and MySQL.
 - **Retail Analytics and Market Analysis Project**: Data analysis using R for statistical analysis and predictive modeling.
-- **E-commerce Application**: A full-stack solution built with PHP and MySQL.
+- **E-commerce Application**: Full-stack solution built with PHP and MySQL.
-- **Library Management System**: A Python application using Tkinter for managing library operations.
+- **Library Management System**: Python application using Tkinter for managing library operations.
+- **AssignmentAI**: A sophisticated AI-based project created to assist in automated assignment grading and feedback generation, leveraging the power of machine learning and natural language processing.

+Feel free to reach out via LinkedIn messages or email for any inquiries or access requests.

 ## Significant Projects from Professional Experience

 ### European Chemicals Agency (ECHA)
 **Migration Project for European Institution (Oct 2012 - Jul 2014)**
-- Role: Senior Software Developer
+- **Role**: Senior Software Developer
-- Responsibilities:
+- **Responsibilities**:
-  - Conducted design, migration, development, integration, testing, and documentation of the SharePoint solution based on Multi-farm Microsoft SharePoint Server Enterprise 2010.
+  - Conducted design, migration, development, integration, testing, and documentation of the SharePoint solution.
-  - Performed a technical audit on the current MOSS 2007 environment and prepared the migration projects (MOSS 2007 to MOSS 2010).
+  - Performed a technical audit on the MOSS 2007 environment and prepared migration projects.
-  - Migrated data and functionalities from MOSS 2007 to MOSS 2010 and developed additional features to enhance the system's performance and usability.
+  - Migrated data and functionalities from MOSS 2007 to MOSS 2010, enhancing system performance and usability.
-- Technologies and Methodologies:
+- **Technologies**:
   - Windows Server, Active Directory, IIS, Microsoft Exchange
   - Microsoft SharePoint Server, SharePoint Designer, PowerShell Scripts, SQL Server
   - Visual Studio, C# .NET, LINQ, XML, JavaScript
-  - Content Management, Collaboration, Reports, Custom Workflows, SCRUM Methodology
+  - SCRUM Methodology

 ### Cosmote e-Value
 **Senior Software Engineer (Mar 2016 - Present)**